 - Best Segments: In the south, the PCT follows the spine of the San Bernardino Mountains and nearby ranges for nearly 100 miles.
 This rugged stretch affords occasional views of the L.A.
 Basin and Mojave Desert, plus more consistent views of alpine forests and lakes in the higher elevations.
 In Oregon, the segment between the Three Sisters and Mount Hood (or the Columbia River’s deep gorge, a day’s hike to the north), passes through lush forest, high desert, and otherworldly volcanic landscapes.
 This segment stretches between 150 and 200 miles, depending on your exact starting and ending points, and takes 20 to 30 days one way.

 - Best Time to Go: In the trail’s arid southern section, late winter and early spring is a favorable period – after the rainy season and before the long, hot summer.
 (Be sure to carry plenty of water at any time of year in this region though.)
 In the higher elevations of the Sierras and Cascades, late summer is best, though the weather gets less hospitable the higher and farther north you go.
-And due to the short season, crowds may be a factor.
+Due to the short season, crowds may be a factor along the trail’s more accessible segments, especially in Yosemite and near Mount Hood, less than an hour east of Portland by car.

 - How to Get There: If you live anywhere along the West Coast, you can likely drive to the Pacific Crest Trail in four hours or less.
 If you’re flying in, choose the closest city to your desired segment.
 For instance, you can access segments in northern Oregon and southern Washington by flying into Portland International Airport (nonstops to San Francisco, Denver, Chicago, and more than a dozen other cities from $175) then taking TriMet to Gresham Central Transit Center and a Sandy Area Metro (SAM) bus towards Mount Hood.
 The Welches Road/Mount Hood Highway SAM stop is about a mile from Zigzag Mountain Trail (which crosses Mount Hood Highway).
 Zigzag Mountain Trail connects with the PCT trailhead a few miles north of Mount Hood Highway, at the base of Mount Hood (total cost is $10 or less, depending on time of day).

 - Accommodations and Cost: The Three Sisters-Mount Hood-Columbia Gorge stretch is almost entirely within two national forests, Mt.
 Hood and Willamette, where dispersed camping is permitted at no cost.
-Organized campsites, some of which have showers and electricity, range in cost from free to $21 per night in this area.
+Organized campsites, some of which have showers and electricity, range from free to $21 per night in this area.
+If you’re driving in and beginning your hike here, you’ll pay another $5 for your car.

 - Pickup and Transportation Considerations: You can get reliable cell service and schedule or call a cab pickup at the Welches Road/Mount Hood Highway trailhead.
 However, long stretches of the Pacific Crest Trail don’t have this luxury.
 The best option for more remote areas is parking your own vehicle or securing a dropoff/pickup from a friend or via a website such as WhiteBlaze.